easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 On every task, in the `'more'` menu, there is a button `"New Deployment"`.
 It opens a modal window with a form:

-1. '`URL`' is automatically pre-filled with the ID of the current task,
+1. '`URL`' is automatically pre-filled with the ID of the current task
-2. '`Repository`' is, by default, "devel".
-You can change it.
+2. '`Repository`' is, by default, `devel`.
+You can change it
-3. '`Branch`' is not limited to the ones in the selected, just copy your **feature branch** to the text field (without `origin/` part)
+3. '`Branch` is not limited to the ones in the selected, just copy your **feature branch** to the text field (without `origin/` part)
-4. '`Host name`' is used as DB source,  by default, it's `mother.easyredmine.com` and you can use this in most cases.
+4. '`Host name`' is used as DB source,  by default, it's `mother.easyredmine.com` and you can use this in most cases